masscollabs/masscollabs.xyz-articles/README.md

 # License

-Copyright (C)  2023 Masscollabs Sercices
+Copyright (C)  2023 Masscollabs Services

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3